 pediatric emergency medicine fellowship research

 The pediatric emergency medicine (PEM) fellow will be provided a focused research curriculum, certified courses in epidemiology and biostatistics at Wright State University, dedicated research funds, statistician support and mentorship to be successful in their research endeavors.
-While it is not mandatory, emergency medicine residents are encouraged to participate in research activities.

 general outline of PEM fellow research at Dayton Children’s

 - Research curriculum- The research curriculum will include a lecture series on the principles of research including, but not limited to background, specific aims, goals, methods, analysis, IRB proposal.
 The PEM fellow will enroll in certificate courses at Wright State University that focus on biostatistics and epidemiology.

 - Identify the question and create a research plan.

 - Creation of a specific scholarship oversight committee, including a research mentor.